-One challenge they faced was that the bodies of water they were working with varied in volume and therefore required a wide range of CO2 flow rates in order to maintain the pH balance of the water.
+One challenge the customer faced: the bodies of water they work with vary in volume and therefore require a wide range of CO2 flow rates to maintain the pH balance of the bodies of water.

-Another challenge was that larger volumes of water didn’t react in step with the CO2 injection process, causing a time lag between the correct amount of CO2 being injected into the water and the appropriate change of pH occurring in the water.
+Another challenge: larger volumes of water don’t react in step with the CO2 injection process, causing a time lag between the CO2 injection into the water and the subsequent pH change of the water.

-The 200:1 turndown ratio of the Alicat mass flow controllers allows the instrument to be used accurately down to 1/200th of the full scale flow rate.
-This permits customers to cover a very wide flow range with one instrument, thereby reducing costs and increasing available space.
+The 200:1 turndown ratio of the Alicat mass flow controllers allows the instrument to be used accurately down to 1/200th of the full-scale flow rate.
+This permits customers to use a single instrument to control a very wide flow range, reducing costs and increasing available space.

-In order to resolve the time lag problem, the Alicat device needed to be able to interface with an automated digital control system, which would report the progress of the pH change, and allow adjustment to the set‑point of the Alicat controller in real time.
+To resolve the time lag problem, the Alicat device needed to be able to interface with an automated digital control system, which would report the progress of the pH change and adjust the setpoint of the Alicat controller in real time.

-Because every Alicat mass flow, liquid and pressure device is equipped with both analog and digital communications as a standard feature, the Alicat device integrated seamlessly into their system, and Alicat’s faster than 100 ms control times allowed for a significant reduction in phase lag between CO2 delivery and pH adjustment.
+Because every Alicat mass flow, liquid and pressure device is equipped with both analog and digital communications as a standard feature, the Alicat device integrated seamlessly into the customer’s system.
+Alicat’s 100 ms control time allowed for a significant reduction in phase lag between CO2 delivery and pH adjustment.